jacekweg/color-correction/README.md

 # Description

-A program that lets you compare times of correcting colors in an image using Assembly DLL or C# DLL and a different number of threads.
+A program that lets you compare times of correcting colors (changing RGB channels) in an image using DLLs written in Assembly and C#.
+It also has the option to select a specific number of threads (1-64).

 # Compiling